 Customization points Point Description Service Configurer Defines all services to be exposed and modules contained in each service.
 Multimodule with Customized Dispatching Provides a possibility to handle dispatching between modules.
 Dynamic Interface Support Generates an interface for services at runtime.
 Interface Customization through Annotations JAR File Data Source Pack user's rule projects into a jar file and places the archive in the classpath.
-Data Source Listeners Variations Additional calculation of the same rule with a slight modification in its arguments.
+Data Source Listeners Service Publishing Listeners Used as a main publisher to support multiple publishers in the system.
+Variations Additional calculation of the same rule with a slight modification in its arguments.